 Experiencing or at imminent risk of becoming homeless.

-MANAGING ENTITY RESPONSIBILITIES
+Managing Entity Responsibilities

-The Managing Entity shall subcontract with entities who qualify under Section 522(a) (42 U.S. Code § 290cc–22) and have the capacity to provide, directly or through arrangements, the services specified in subsection 522(b), including coordinating the provision of services to meet the needs of eligible individuals.
+The Managing Entity shall subcontract with entities who qualify under 42 U.S. Code § 290cc–22 and have the capacity to provide, directly or through arrangements, allowable services including coordinating the provision of services to meet the needs of eligible individuals.
+The Managing Entity shall conduct quarterly monitoring activities to ensure compliance with PATH Grant regulations and the standards set forth herein.

-To be considered for PATH Grant funding for the upcoming state fiscal year a provider must adhere to the following:
+To be considered for PATH Grant funding a Managing Entity must ensure the following:

-Grant Application

-All providers

-Submit a draft Local Intended Use Plan (IUP) to the State PATH Contact (SPC) by October 1st of each year.
-The IUP must clearly and completely respond to each question in the most recent PATH Grant Notice of Funding Opportunity published by the Substance Abuse and Mental Health Services Administration available here: Grants | SAMHSA.
-The IUP must meet the formatting requirements outlined in the Notice of Funding Opportunity and free from grammatic, mechanical errors, missing information, numbers, service description, etc. If the IUP must be returned to the provider/ME more than three times for revisions, the provider will not be considered for the upcoming PATH Grant award.

-The SPC will disseminate the PATH Budget Template (Budget) by January 10th of each year.
-Providers must submit an accurate Budget, including all sources of match to the SPC on or before the due date.
-If the Budget must be returned more than three times for corrections, the provider will not be considered for the upcoming PATH Grant award.

-Current providers:

-During the PATH Grant mini-application year or if no significant changes to PATH programs are anticipated for the upcoming Grant period, the PATH Program Director (or equivalent) must email the SPC by October 1st certifying that the responses to the previous year’s IUP has not changed.

-For budget submission requirements, please see section III.1.a.ii. above.

-Managing Entity must ensure the following PATH program requirements:
+Program Requirements

-PATH- funded case managers:
+PATH- funded case managers must:

 Provide individualized support by helping each PATH-enrolled individual develop a personalized service plan to address any barriers to obtaining and maintaining permanent housing.

-Provide employment linkage, benefits establishment, linkage to community providers for substance use treatment, primary and mental health care, and all other services needed to assist individuals in reaching their recovery goals.
+Provide employment linkage, benefits establishment, linkage to community providers for substance use treatment, primary medical and mental health care, and all other services needed to assist individuals in reaching their recovery goals.

 Perform community outreach to business owners, realtors, landlords, housing developers and other service providers to build strong relationships and identify new and existing opportunities to better assist individuals in accessing resources, employment, supportive services, and housing opportunities.